 But there are other options.

-Below, we’ve discussed some of the issues with over-the-counter male enhancement pills and supplements, from lack of efficacy data to hidden, potentially harmful ingredients.
+Below, we’ve discussed some of the issues with non-prescription male enhancement pills and supplements, from lack of efficacy data to hidden, potentially harmful ingredients.

 Some of the most popular male enhancement pills are marketed as these magic capsules that can cure any sex-related issue.
 They say they can do things like::